mattdiamond/Recorderjs/README.md

 rec.onstart()
 ```

-An callback which occurs when media recording starts.
+A callback which occurs when media recording starts.

 ```js
 rec.onstop()
 ```

-An callback which occurs when media recording ends.
+A callback which occurs when media recording ends.

 ---------